Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 Notes:

 - "Availability", because a core is considered occupied by a parachain block candidate during the period when that candidate is being made available via erasure coding.
+But cores mediate access to the entire parablock validation pipeline, not just availability.
 - "Core", because many candidates can be made available in parallel, mimicking the parallel computation per core in a computer processor.

 ---